 You can't stream programmes abroad - all BBC iPlayer content is only available in the UK.
 However, as covered above, you can download programmes to your device and take them away with you.
 Downloads usually remain available to watch for 30 days (depending on the content), so you can watch them at your leisure.

-While iPlayer used to hold both radio and televisual content, the two were split - the core iPlayer handles television and a new BBC iPlayer Radio became the place to find all of the BBC's radio channels.
-BBC iPlayer Radio has recently been renamed BBC Sounds.
+While iPlayer used to hold both radio and televisual content, the two were split - the core iPlayer handles television and BBC Sounds became the place to find all of the BBC's radio channels and podcasts.

 Along with streaming stations such as Radio 1 and Radio 2 live, you can dip into the archives to enjoy radio programmes on-demand.
 BBC Sounds works in a similar way to the TV version, including the ability to download shows as podcasts to enjoy later.
 If you're looking for top notch headphones to use while listening to your favourite radio programme, read our guide on the .